 Betsy and Iya, tucked-away in the fashionable Nob Hill district, carries its own signature brand of metalwork: hand-pounded pieces twisted into cool geometric shapes.
 Their runway-ready collection of etched and oxidized cuffs is inspired by two of Portland’s most iconic bridges (St. Johns and Fremont).

-Many locals wouldn’t be caught anywhere without their iPhones — especially not without a protective phone case from Grove.
+Many locals wouldn’t be caught anywhere without their iPhones — especially not without a protective phone case from GroveMade.
 Each one is made from a single block of bamboo that’s been hand-sanded and oiled before being laser-engraved with either a signature design or your own custom imagery.

 Laura Irwin / Haunt